Blue-green algae

 Algae sensor

-- Swimming locations need to be closed less often due to blue-green algae.
-With the sensor, we can see sooner when blue-green algae disappears from swimming locations.
-We don't have to wait for laboratory tests to analyze the water.
+- Swimming spots need to be closed less often due to blue-green algae.
+With the sensor, we know sooner when blue-green algae disappear from swimming spots.
+We don't have to wait for laboratory tests of the water.

-- We can better advise managers of swimming lakes on measures to prevent and potentially combat blue-green algae.
+- We can better advise managers of swimming spots on measures to prevent and potentially combat blue-green algae.

 - We can improve the design of areas to help prevent blue-green algae.

-- In summer, Paterswoldsemeer lake often suffers from algae growth, such as blue-green algae.
+- In summer, lake Paterswoldsemeer often suffers from algae growth, such as blue-green algae.
 This causes problems for many swimmers, water sports enthusiasts, residents, and others who want to enjoy the lake.
 For example, when swimming is advised against or prohibited due to blue-green algae.
 This algae sensor is proving very effective.
-That is why we will also be using the sensor in Lauwersmeer from the upcoming 2021 swimming season, most likely at De Meerkoet beach.
+That is why we will be using the sensor in lake Lauwersmeer from the coming 2021 swimming season, most likely at De Meerkoet beach.